 This list is not exhaustive and is merely an indicator of some of the issues which can arise when a GP has failed to provide appropriate treatment to their patient.

-If you are concerned about the treatment that you have received from your GP please contact us today for a free, no obligation chat.
+If you are concerned about the treatment that you have received from your GP, you could make a medical negligence claim and be entitled to compensation.
+Please contact us today for a free, no obligation chat.